-Timothy hay (phleum pretense) is a perennial grass hay used as feed for many animals from small pets to Triple Crown-winning racehorses.
+Timothy hay (phleum pratense) also known as meadow cat's-tail, is a perennial grass hay used as feed for many animals from small pets to Triple Crown-winning racehorses.
 Native to much of Europe, an American colonial farmer is credited with being the first to cultivate the grass in North America in 1720.
 By 1747, the grass first farmed by Timothy Hanson was known as “timothy” and has since earned a reputation for being the finest forage produced in the world.

 The combination of these conditions is found in only a few regions around the world, most commonly near major mountain ranges.
 The altitude brings with it low winter temperatures, warm summer days, and mountain/valley breezes to assist in drying.
 Below are growing regions known in North America for producing the highest quality Timothy hay: